-Control Ref # Foundation's Control Description Test Procedure Test Result 1.05 Duties are segregated between initiation of investments and redemption requests by allowing Trust Administrators to only prepare investment and redemption requests, and Operations Analysts only processing transactions.
-Inspected a sample of client additions and withdrawals to determine whether the transactions were prepared by the Trust Administrator and processed by an Operations Analyst.
-No exceptions noted.
-1.06 Changes to existing account information (address, remittance, and investment preferences), are entered into the trust accounting system by Trust Services Gift Processing and independently reviewed by the Trust Administrator.
-Inspected a sample of existing account changes to determine whether account information was accurately entered into the system by Trust Services Gift Processing and independently reviewed by the Trust Administrator.
+Control Ref # Company's Control Description Test Procedure Test Result 1.06 Changes to existing account information (address, remittance, and investment preferences), are entered into the trust accounting system by Trust Services Gift Processing and independently reviewed by the Client Relations Manager.
+Inspected a sample of existing account changes to determine whether account information was accurately entered into the system by Trust Services Gift Processing and independently reviewed by the Client Relations Manager.
 No exceptions noted.